Image-X-Institute/IntERAct/README.md

 ## Documentation

-The [Documentation folder](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/tree/main/Documentation) contains required information to assemble a similar 6-DoF system: Bill of materials, CAD files for the phantom and hardware tools, robot specifications, documentation, a user-guide to operate the system, and, step-by-step QA procedure for a real-time image-guided radiotherapy technology, Kilovolatge Intrafraction Monitoring (KIM) using the robotic phantom.
+The [Documentation folder](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/tree/main/Documentation) contains required information to assemble a similar 6-DoF system: Bill of materials, CAD files for the phantom and hardware tools, robot specifications, documentation, a user-guide to operate the system, and, step-by-step QA procedure for a real-time image-guided radiotherapy technology, Kilovoltage Intrafraction Monitoring (KIM) using the robotic phantom.

 ### Setting up the Robotic Motion Phantom